remp2020/crm-payments-module/README.md

 - `payments:change_vat --original-vat=X --target-vat=Y`
   - Command changes all existing subscription type items and each affected (`type=subscription_type`) payment item.
 You can test the command before the VAT change date by using `--dry-run` and `--verbose` options.
+  - If you used other types of payments (e.g. `type=product` made by `remp/crm-products-module`), read their READMEs or create your own command to handle the change based on the command from this module.
 - `application:change_config_value vat_default Y`
   - Command changes system default VAT to the new default VAT rate.
 Use this only when the standard VAT rate changes.